DISCOVER THE SKILL BUFFERS TO SOLVE THE DILEMMA BETWEEN COMPETENCE AND COMPETITIVITY

 CEO of WA solutions

-The project began with an AEF (Adaptive Enterprise Foundation) training course in July 2017 at the Ecole Centrale de Lyon France during the FAPICS - DD World congress.
+The project began after an AEF (Adaptive Enterprise Foundation) training course in July 2017 at the Ecole Centrale de Lyon France during the FAPICS - DD World conference.

 Demand Driven Skills Model